Understanding my Examination Findings

 Total score in this case is 1+2+1+2+2+2 = 10

-Ideal Score is 0
+The Ideal postural score is 0

 Total score: 2.5